-The Foundation has available for operating needs, a line of credit with US Bank, secured by investments held in its custodial account, which allows it to borrow up to \$500,000 with interest accruing at daily Simple Secured Overnight Financing Rate (SOFR) plus 2.15%.
-The line was not drawn upon for operating needs during the course of the fiscal year, and there was no balance outstanding at either June 30, 2023 or 2022.
+The Foundation has available for operating needs, a line of credit with US Bank, secured by investments held in its custodial account, which allows it to borrow up to \$500,000 with interest accruing at daily Simple Secured Overnight Financing Rate (SOFR) plus 2.15% and a maturity date of March 31, 2025.
+The line was not drawn upon for operating needs during the course of the fiscal year, and there was no balance outstanding at either June 30, 2024 or 2023.